xiaoli-dong/bioinfo_notebook/linux_and_nanopore.md

 Follow the [CANONICAL ubuntu step by step tutorials](https://ubuntu.com/tutorials/install-ubuntu-desktop#1-overview) to install Ubuntu

 ## Formatting the second hard drive
-A lot of time, you have one ssd drive, in which you intall your operating system, and another HDD drive to store your data.
+A lot of time, you have one ssd drive, in which you install your operating system, and another HDD drive to store your data.
 For the hard drive, you may want to delete the previous partitions, format it, mount it and then add it to the fstab.
 The following is a list of tutorials:
 * [How to Delete Partition in Linux](https://phoenixnap.com/kb/delete-partition-linux)
 * [Format disk, mount the disk, update fstab](https://www.cyberciti.biz/faq/linux-disk-format/)